 Besides the Elephanta Caves, there are several other caves in Mumbai.

-The earliest is Kanheri Caves near Borivali, which were built during the 1st century BC and contained Buddhist Stupas, shrines, and sculptures.
+The earliest is Kanheri Caves near Borivali, built during the 1st century BC and contained Buddhist Stupas, shrines, and sculptures.
 Carved during two phases – 150 AD to 600 AD, the second phase has a better artwork quality than the first phase.
 The carvings are so well history because they have been exposed to outside conditions for the past 1800 years.

-Another set of rock-cut caves are located on Elephanta Island in Mumbai harbor.
+Another set of rock-cut caves is located on Elephanta Island in Mumbai harbor.
 There are three main groups of cave temples here, dating back to around the 6th century AD.
-The town surrounding the island was then called Gharapuri, which became corrupted into Elephanta or Elpata.
+The island’s town was called Gharapuri, which became corrupted into Elephanta or Elpata.

 The rock-cut temples of Ellora were dug side by side in basalt cliffs.
 Construction started in 600 AD and continued for the next 300 years.
-There are 34 caves here, out of which 12 are Hindu, 17 Buddhist, and 5 Jain temples.
+There are 34 caves here, of which 12 are Hindu, 17 Buddhist, and 5 Jain temples.
 The best known is the Kailash Temple dedicated to Shiva.

 Other famous historical monuments near Mumbai are Karla Caves, Bedsa Caves, and Kanheri Caves.

 Bedsa Caves date back to the 2nd century BC or earlier, according to some accounts.
 They were re-discovered in 1819 by Captain John Smith during one of his hunts for treasure allegedly buried at ancient Buddhist monasteries by foreign invaders like Alexander the Great etc.

-The Karla Caves were built between the 1st century BC to 10th century AD.
+The Karla Caves were built between the 1st century BC and the 10th century AD.
 They are also known as Kanheri-Karla or Kala-Kachha caves.
 The word “khal” means “window,” and the shape of these rock-cut structures has led them to be called so.
 These caves have several Buddhist Stupas, which were enlarged in the later period.
-The first excavation here happened around 170 AD, but major work started from the 1st century AD onwards and continues till the late 5th century AD.
+The first excavation happened around 170 AD, but significant work started from the 1st century AD and continued till the late 5th century AD.